snabbco/snabb/src/apps/intel_mp/README.md

 The Intel82599 supports both VMDq and RSS with 32/64 pools and 4/2 RSS queues for each pool.
+Intel1g i350 supports both VMDq and RSS with 8 pools 2 queues for each pool.
-While the i350 supports VMDq, this driver does not currently support it.
+Intel1g i210 does not support VMDq.